Wild Life (Protection) Act, 1972

 It has six schedules which give varying degrees of protection.
 Schedule I and part II of Schedule II provide absolute protection - offences under these are prescribed the highest penalties.
 Species listed in Schedule III and Schedule IV are also protected, but the penalties are much lower.
-Animals under Schedule V, e.g. common crows, fruit bats, rats and mice, are legally considered vermin and may be hunted freely.
+Animals under Schedule V (e.g. common crows, fruit bats, rats, and mice) are legally considered vermin and may be hunted freely.
 The specified endemic plants in Schedule VI are prohibited from cultivation and planting.
-The hunting to the Enforcement authorities have the power to compound offences under this Schedule (i.e. they impose fines on the offenders).
-Up to April 2010 there have been 16 convictions under this act relating to the death of tigers.
+The Enforcement authorities have the power to compound offences under this Schedule (i.e. they impose fines on the offenders).
+Up to April 2010, there have been 16 convictions under this act relating to the death of tigers.

 History

-The "Wild Life (Protection) Act, 1972" was enacted by the Parliament of India in order to conserve animals, birds, plants connected there with in 1972.
+The "Wild Life (Protection) Act, 1972" was enacted by the Parliament of India in order to conserve animals, birds, plants connected therewith in 1972.